twilco/widen.github.io/_posts/2018-02-07-AWS-CloudFront-User-Authentication-using-Lambda@Edge.md

 date: 2018-02-07
 author: Payton Garland
 categories: aws cloudfront lambda@edge authentication authorization widen
 excerpt: "We want to protect private S3 content distributed by Amazon's CloudFront service, but we don't want to run a proxy server to authenticate requests.
-I'll explain the development process of creating a dynamic Lambda function that authenticates viewer requests utilizing the AWS CloudFront feature, Lambda@Edge."
+We explain the development process of creating a dynamic Lambda function that authenticates viewer requests utilizing the AWS CloudFront feature, Lambda@Edge."
 comments: false
 ---

-Our CI server is configured to write build reports to a S3 bucket.
+Our CI system is configured to write build reports to a S3 bucket.
 However, we found that there's no easy way to serve __private__ files without running an EC2 instance with [proxy software](https://github.com/jcomo/s3-proxy) or living with the limitations of [IP address restrictions](https://pete.wtf/2012/05/01/how-to-setup-aws-s3-access-from-specific-ips/) using IAM rules.

 CloudFront has a feature named [origin access identity](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#private-content-creating-oai-console) that allows you to serve private S3 content.
 The missing link is the ability to validate requests as they are received by CloudFront.
 On July 17, 2017, Amazon released a new AWS Lambda feature named [Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html).
 From a developer's perspective, Lambda@Edge allows Node.js functions to inspect, and modify, requests as they arrive at CloudFront POPs around the world.